HomeLatest NewsGovTechInternet in India: Rural India leads growth, urban areas outpace usage

 Out of the 886 million internet users in India projected for 2024, more than 55% (488 million) are from rural regions, up from 53.8% in 2023.
 This growing dominance of rural internet users highlights the increasing reach of digital services and connectivity beyond major cities.

-While rural areas have surged ahead in user numbers, urban users continue to dominate when comes to daily internet usage.
+While rural areas have surged ahead in user numbers, urban users continue to dominate when it comes to daily internet usage.
 On average, Indian internet users spend 90 minutes per day online, with urban users spending slightly more—94 minutes per day—compared to 89 minutes for rural users.
-This suggests that while rural India is catching up in terms of access, urban users still engage more actively with digital content and services.
+This suggests that while rural India is catching up in terms of access, urban users still engage more actively with and services.

 Advertisement